KylePreston/Recursion-Examples/README.md

-A collection of recursion examples demonstrating how all those useful standard Python library functions are built.
+A collection of recursion examples demonstrating how some of those useful standard Python library functions are built.
 One should not take them for granted.
 These were constructed using recursion.

 http://en.wikipedia.org/wiki/Recursion